The Legacy Challenge

 Their Future, Your Legacy

 When faced with hardship, medical student Xavier Williams keeps a clear mind by reminding himself that passion and motivation trump all else.

 A first-generation college student, Xavier aims to receive both his doctor of medicine and master of public health degrees from UF by 2020.
 With a concentration on public health practice and global health, the Ralph G. Blodgett Scholarship recipient wants to devote himself to serving the underrepresented.

-For recent graduate Bryan Erb, practicing medicine involves more than a prescription pad.
+For 2018 graduate Bryan Erb, practicing medicine involves more than a prescription pad.
 It requires a pair of open ears and the ability to empathize.

 A U.S. Navy veteran, Bryan has long been interested in neuroscience — how the dysregulation of neurotransmitters affects mental health, for example — and after completing two rotations in psychiatry, he became fascinated with the role of neuroscience in treating mental health.
-He is about to embark on his dream of completing a residency in psychiatry in part because of support from the Alfred J. Dickhaus, M.D., Scholarship.
+He is pursuing his dream of completing a residency in psychiatry in part because of support from the Alfred J. Dickhaus, M.D., Scholarship.

 For medical student Alexis Germain, receiving the Dean’s Preeminence Scholarship means freedom — freedom to pursue the fields she’s interested in.

 Alexis, who received a bachelor’s degree in biology from Tufts University, is intrigued by the field of geriatric care.
 When she was an emergency medical technician in Massachusetts, she worked with many elderly patients, transporting them to regular appointments for dialysis or assisting them after a fall.